THE BEST LAS VEGAS PROPERTIES

 remains in the home.

-properties"; used for comparative purposes in the appraisal process.
+"comparable properties"; used for comparative purposes in the

-Comparables are properties like the property under consideration; they have
+appraisal process.
+Comparables are properties like the property under

 Compound Interest - Interest paid on the principal